recur74/valstats/README.md

 # valstats

-*Doesn't work if two-factor authentication is turned on*

 Plots a users Valorant Deathmatches, showing k/d changes over time.
 Plots a users Valorant Competitive games, comparing the players Ranked Rating with an estimated MMR.